nowtech-common/cpp-logger/README.md

 ## Log example

 This is a FreeRTOS multithreaded log example with and without header info (task name, uptime in ms, log topic).
+The header components can individually be switched on and off.

 ```defaultThread 0000001 SYSTEM       Reset cause: brown out
 defaultThread 0000001 PERSISTENCE  Calculated persistence length: 89